Moisture storage vital for reliable pasture establishment during a dry year

 Storing soil moisture prior to sowing a new pasture is a good insurance policy.
 Stored soil moisture mitigates against establishment failure by increasing the length of time pasture seedlings can survive from germinating rain until more rain is required.
 In a year like this, stored soil moisture can be the difference between successful pasture establishment and failure.
 While fallowing comes at a cost (the paddock cannot be used for grazing for some months, and costs are incurred to kill the existing pasture), the cost of a failed pasture establishment due to no stored soil moisture is significantly higher when re-seeding costs are considered.

 Laurie says “I’m interested to see the difference in how the plants grow and survive the coming winter and into the next summer.”

 Our aim is to keep FutureBeef readers updated with the results from Laurie’s trial so tune into the next edition of the eBulletin (due to be published in May 2019) to find out how the pasture in the different fallow lengths perform.

 A research and extension project jointly funded by the Queensland Department of Agriculture and Fisheries and Meat and Livestock Australia is delivering a suite of research trials and on-farm demonstrations, workshops and web materials about legume best management practice for the Brigalow Belt bio-region in Queensland.
 Click here to find out more information about the project.

-Written by Louise Newman and Stuart Buck, Department of Agriculture and Fisheries.
+Written by Louise Walker and Stuart Buck, Department of Agriculture and Fisheries.